Mission Driven Development

 Combining small and big batches also reduces risk.
 Having only big batches can increase the probability of a negative impact on user experience.
 If several new features are released close to each other, they should be accompanied with good change management.
 Furthermore, in case of unplanned work, there will be less capacity available.
 Lastly, if several big-batch teams fail, the iteration could be sensed as unproductive and thus demoralize the squads.

 Risks of Mission Driven Development

-There are many benefits of implementing Mission Driven Development, but as any prescriptive framework, it has several inherent risks that need to be considered.
+There are many benefits of implementing mission-driven tech development, but as any prescriptive framework, it has several inherent risks that need to be considered.

 Missions should be realistic, aiming at a good fit between challenge complexity and squad skills; otherwise, the impact on development outcomes can be significant.

 An overly ambitious mission could raise frustration and anxiety, negatively impacting squad performance.
 On the other hand, an unenthusiastic mission could cause squad demotivation and boredom.
 Thus, a Minimum Viable Product mentality should remain constant within the framework.

 Robust business missions should have a comprehensive definition of the problem space and its relation to the company vision.
 If this relationship isn’t clear, valuable insights can be lost due to a lack of understanding of how problem resolution impacts company goals.

 Falling into a waterfall model during the six weeks is a natural tendency for squads.
 There are two main factors for this.
 First, pressure for deploying is stronger near the end of the cycle.
 Second, squads want to squeeze as much scope as possible within a mission, resulting in an urgency to deploy at the end of the development cycle.
 Therefore, continuous delivery practices should be encouraged to achieve Agile releases throughout the cycle and avoid waterfall-related risks.